Rooms

 2. One Person, Two Assistants: Claude and ChatGPT Sharing Context

 You use Claude for some work and ChatGPT for other work, and each one only knows what you told it.
-If both connect to Mnemoverse through the MCP server, a room gives them one shared address for context that should follow you across assistants.
+If both connect to Mnemoverse through the MCP server or the remote connector, a room gives them one shared address for context that should follow you across assistants.

 Both data-path tools in the MCP server — memory_write and memory_read — take a domain parameter and forward it to the API unchanged.
 So the integration is nothing more than passing the room address as the domain.
 When Claude saves something: